samirak93/analytics/_posts/2018-05-20-Animation-and-Convex-Hull-in-Bokeh.md

     y = all_team[all_team.time==i].y  #Calculate y based on time

-To plot the player labels and team colour, I created 2 separate variables **player_id** and **c**.
-This is bit like hard coding the labels and colour, but since these will not change for the whole sequence, it doesn't matter if we hard code this or use any other method.
-You could also use **factor_cmap** for player color.
+To plot the player labels and team colour, I've created 2 separate variables **player_id** and **c**.
+This is bit like hard coding the labels and colour.
+Since these values will not change for the whole sequence, it doesn't matter if we hard code this or use any other alternative method.
+You could also use **factor_cmap** feature on bokeh, for player color.